Basement Waterproofing

 How To Waterproof A Basement

-Most water enters basement from hydrostatic pressure at floor/ wall joint or up thru floor cracks.
+Most water enters the basement from hydrostatic pressure at floor/ wall joint or up thru floor cracks.
 To relieve this pressure a drain is installed sub- floor around perimeter and drained into sump pit.

 Typically, the basement waterproofing installation process is as follows:

-• The inside perimeter of the floor is cut about 10 inches from the wall.
+• The inside perimeter of the floor is cut about 14 inches from the wall.
 A trench is excavated and cleared of all debris.

 • The lowest course of block is drilled at every core pocket to release and remove the entrapped water.
 This step is not necessary with field stone or poured concrete walls